sanctuarycomputer/style/README.md

 <br>

 When taking into consideration the code example above, we can visualize exactly how this file will appear in our HTML.
 If we also want to remove or add an atribute, all we have to do is append or remove a class name.
 This approach allows us to implement a completely custom component design without having to rely on writing verbose and non-composable class names like : `chat-notication` and `chat-notification-logo-wrapper`.

+Within the context of dev shops, we are constantly either handing

+since there is a set of standardization with tailwind

+large companies where developers may come and go regularly